kovacikostanca/Data-Science-Portfolio/Gendered Perceptions of Places in LLMs/README.md

-# Case Study: Gendered Perceptions of Places in LLMs
+# Gendered Perceptions of Places in LLMs
 ## Whose Perspective Does AI Reflect?
 ### Auditing Gendered & Geographical Bias in LLMs vs. Real-World Data